semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 1. Create a `SEMGREP_APP_TOKEN` and add it as a credential, secret, or token into your CI provider and CI configuration file.
 2. For GitHub repositories: Grant permissions for [Semgrep Cloud Platform](https://github.com/marketplace/semgrep-dev).
 3. Create a CI job running Semgrep and commit the updated configuration file.
 4. The CI job starts automatically depending on your configuration and CI provider.
-If the job does not start, run the job by committing code or creating a PR or MR.
+If the job does not start, run the job by committing code or creating a pull request (PR) or merge request (MR).
 5. Semgrep detects the `SEMGREP_APP_TOKEN`, sends it to Semgrep Cloud Platform for verification, and if verified, findings are sent to Semgrep Cloud Platform.
 6. Define additional environment variables to enable other Semgrep Cloud Platform features.
 This is done last because it is easier to set up and troubleshoot CI jobs after ensuring that the CI job runs correctly.